You are here

 All recent sleeping and waking is logged in the files matching /var/lcfg/log/sleep.activity*.

 The sleep software runs every three minutes.
 Its actions are logged in the file /var/lcfg/log/sleep.
 The last twenty or so lines at the bottom of that file should show the result of the most recent run of the sleep software.
-Each time it runs a number of factors are examined and each results in a "Sleep OK" or "Sleep veto".
-These are the factors:
+Each time it runs a number of tests are done and each produces a "Sleep OK" or "Sleep veto" result.
+Sleep can only start if there are no veto results.
+These are the tests:

 - load average looks to see if the machine's load average is below the sleep limit (set to 0.1 at the time of writing).

 - idle time checks that the idle time of each interactive user shell is over the limit (set to 3 hours at the time of writing).

 - minawake checks that the computer has been awake for the specified minimum period (1 minute).

 - console activity will agree to sleep only if the

 computer's keyboard and mouse have been idle for a while.
 Note that this test currently only works when the GNOME environment is used.
 (GNOME is DICE's default environment.)
 We're working on a fix for idleness detection for other environments (KDE, fvwm, Ice, Xfce, etc.).
 Until that fix is ready users of these environments will probably find that session idleness is not detected so the machine won't sleep during a login session.